nutty7t/dotfiles/README.md

 ## Troubleshooting

-> Occassionally, I get random `Segmentation fault (core dumped)` or `unable to
-> fork: Invalid argument` errors in Windows Subsystem for Linux.
-What's up?

-Make sure that your system has a good amount of available RAM.
-You can [click here to download RAM].
+> The clipboard sharing in X410 does not work.

+Make sure that the VSOCK (Hyper-V) Windows feature is enabled.

 <!-- References -->
 [Windows Subsystem for Linux]: https://docs.microsoft.com/en-us/windows/wsl/install-win10